 Now you have to prepare the donor branch, we need to whittle down to a wedge but this time only cut down one side into a wedge.

 Insert the Donor branch into the prepared slot and push down tight, use honey to seal the wound and wrap tightly with electrical tape.

 Cut off some branches from the donor tree a few cuttings should be fine.
 They should be last year’s growth for best results, older branches don’t do so well.
 Approximate 3 buds long no longer than 5.
 They also should be the same size as the recipient’s branch.

 We are going to cut a V in the donor twig so whittle down each side to make a wedge approximately 4 cm long.
 Use your knife to cut into the center of the recipient tree down 4 cm and wedge apart gently.
 Be careful and do this step slowly and controlled so not to Graft your hand….

 Insert the V wedge into the split of the recipient tree.
 Push all the way down.
 There should be no gaps in the splice.

 Use some honey or spit to coat over the join and then wrap with electrical or wax tape tightly.
-I use different electrical tape colors for the different type of tree grafts and experiments so I know what works and what doesn’t.
+I use different electrical tape colors for the different types of tree grafts and experiments so I know what works and what doesn’t.